For Tim Sweeney, advancing Epic means racing into AR and VR

 Footage of the Blackbird tracking vehicle, studded with sensors and trackers

-Sweeney and Libreri that this work is in turn beneficial to game devs using UE4 because it opens up what they can do with the engine, potentially making it easier to build games that can capture video footage (from say, a smartphone camera) and overlay it with realistic computer-generated graphics in real time.
+Sweeney and Libreri say that this work is in turn beneficial to game devs using UE4 because it opens up what they can do with the engine, potentially making it easier to build games that can capture video footage (from say, a smartphone camera) and overlay it with realistic computer-generated graphics in real time.

 "The actual component pieces of this demo, in terms of this technology, we'll be releasing between now and next GDC, so anybody will be able to do stuff like this with the off-the-shelf version of the engine," says Libreri.
 "Of course we have to clean up after ourselves a little bit; these demos are pretty hectic to put together.
 Some features will be available sooner, but we'll get it all there by the end of the year."